r0senove/ChangeYoutubeTitle/README.md

-# ChangeYoutubeTitle
-Your watched YouTube video title changed to WHAT!?
+# Change Youtube Title to WHAT!?
 ## Introduction

-This repository contains a userscript designed to remove the annoying "Ad blocker is not allowed on Youtube" popup.
-Follow the instructions below to get started.
-We also have an undetected way of skipping ads if you get blocked from the video player.
+This repository contains a userscript designed to change title youtube whenever you watching any video.

 ## Table of Contents: